VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-03-30-chrome-extension-vimium++.md

 Hit **f** and a bunch of letters in yellow boxes will appear, one for each clickable link.
 Type the string of letters to click on the link.
 Hit **F** for the same command, but the link will open in a new tab.

+This is super useful if you want to quickly click a link without needing to take your hands away from the keyboard.
+Hitting **F+your letter** spares you from needing to *Grab mouse > swing over to link > overshoot and correct > RightClick>Click 'Open in new tab'*.

-This is super useful to click-through repetitive forms or dialogs, provided the layout of the page is consistent, meaning the same string of commands (e.g. **fa**) will always hit the right link.
+It's also good for clicking-through repetitive forms or dialogs, provided the layout of the page is consistent, meaning the same string of commands (e.g. **fa**) will always hit the right link.
 You can limit which letters are used in the Vimium++ settings.

 **gi** selects the page's first text field, useful for selecting 'Search' boxes.